 Although the Wharton rejection seems to have played a role in sending into the doldrums, it’s actually among the many things I am thankful for.
 It’s helped me maintain perspective (on what is really important) and humility, among other benefits that will probably become more evident with the passing of time.

-Some other things I’m currently for, in rough order of increasing importance: Stanford and MIT, for not rejecting me (yet).
+Some other things I’m currently thankful for, in rough order of increasing importance: Stanford and MIT, for not rejecting me (yet).
 Electricity, after going five days without it this past month.
 My health, which I oftentimes take for granted.
 Living Waters, an organization battling homelessness that I’ve been blessed to be a part of, and which has become a second family of sorts to me.
 My friends, who have stuck by my side through the good and the bad.
 My two sisters, who are really the two best sisters anyone could wish for.
 My parents, who have sacrificed so much for me and set countless positive examples for me to follow.
 God, who has helped me persevere through my hardest struggles and been the source of my greatest joy.
-Oh, and the four slices of cheesecake currently sitting in my stomach, although I might clarify that, despite being most delectable, cheesecake do not sit atop the pecking order of important things in my life.
+Oh, and the four slices of cheesecake currently sitting in my stomach, although I might clarify that, despite being most delectable, cheesecake does not sit atop the pecking order of important things in my life.

 Being thankful is popular on Thanksgiving Day, but life could also be all the more more fulfilling if everyone would maintain a gracious attitude the other 364 days of the year.
 So, to cheesecake and being thankful (for the next 364 days), Happy Thanksgiving.